MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 # Windows IoT Enterprise on NXP

 Microsoft has worked alongside NXP to enable Windows IoT Enterprise support for NXP's i.MX 8 and i.MX 9 series of Arm64 processors.
-This enables Windows IoT Enterprise devices to be built at lower cost and using lower power than ever before while maintaining the familiar user interface, device management, and industry-leading OS support that customers love.
+This enables lower power and lower cost Windows IoT Enterprise devices to be built than ever before while maintaining the familiar user interface, device management, and industry-leading OS support that users love.

 For the specific NXP processor models supported by each Windows IoT Enterprise OS version, refer to the [Windows IoT Enterprise Processor Lists](../Hardware/Processor_Requirements.md#windows-iot-enterprise-processor-lists).